Lipe84/Getting_and_Cleaning_Data_project/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Files
-run_analisys.R: it is the Rscript that can be launched to obtain the tidydata.txt README.MD:      it is the current file that you are reading, where there is the explanation of the meaning of the project Codebook.MD:    it is the file that contains all the procedures to go from RAW data (downloaded from the URL above) to the TIDYDATA
+* run_analisys.R: it is the Rscript that can be launched to obtain the tidydata.txt
+* README.MD:      it is the current file that you are reading, where there is the explanation of the meaning of the project
+* Codebook.MD:    it is the file that contains all the procedures to go from RAW data (downloaded from the URL above) to the TIDYDATA

+## Version
+All this project has been done using the following PC/RStudio configuration:
+> version
+               _
+platform       x86_64-w64-mingw32
+arch           x86_64
+os             mingw32
+system         x86_64, mingw32
+status
+major          3
+minor          1.2
+year           2014
+month          10
+day            31
+svn rev        66913
+language       R
+version.string R version 3.1.2 (2014-10-31)
+nickname       Pumpkin Helmet